Enhanced Observability with Cilium

 Install Hubble Client

-The Hubble client is used to interact with the API provided by Hubble Relay.
+The Hubble client is used to interact with the Hubble Relay API.
 Refer to Install the Hubble Client to install the hubble binary (Hubble client) on your local machine.

-After installation, verify that the Hubble client can access the Hubble API normally:
+After installation, verify that the Hubble client can access the Hubble API:

 $ hubble status -P